Castration: Vietnam

 The presence of eunuchs in Vietnam was used by the French colonizers to degrade the Vietnamese.

 Americas

-In 1778, Thomas Jefferson wrote a bill in Virginia reducing the punishment for rape, polygamy or sodomy from death to castration.
+In 1778, Thomas Jefferson wrote a bill in Virginia reducing the punishment for rape, polygamy, or sodomy from death to castration.
 Over the years, several U.S. states have passed laws regarding chemical castration for sex offenders but not one state has mandatory castration.
 In 2016, Alabama lawmaker Steve Hurst proposed a bill requiring certain sex offenses to require the perpetrator be castrated prior to their release from state custody.

 A 1969 study found that men institutionalized at the same facility in Kansas lived an extra 14 years, on average, if they were castrated.

-In 1983, Judge C. Victor Pyle sentenced three black men convicted of rape to choose between 30 years in prison or castration.
+In 1983, Judge C. Victor Pyle sentenced three men convicted of rape to choose between 30 years in prison or castration.
 The South Carolina Supreme Court ruled that the castration option would be cruel, however, and the men were sentenced to prison.

-Iran

-Aqa Mohammad Khan Qajar, who established the Qajar dynasty in Iran (in the 18th century), was a victim of castration by officers of the previous kingdom.
-When he conquered Lotf Ali Khan, the last king of the Zand dynasty, Aqa Mohammad Khan Qajar had Lotf Ali Khan castrated in revenge.

-Modern trafficking

-An article in the Gulf Times revealed in 2005 a major sex trade in mostly Nepalese boys who were lured to India and sold to brothels in Mumbai, Hyderabad, New Delhi, Lucknow and Gorakhpur.
-One victim was lured from Nepal at the age of 14, sold into slavery, locked up, beaten, starved, and forcibly castrated.
-He reported that he was held in a brothel with 40 to 50 other boys, many of whom were also castrated.
-He escaped and made his way back to Nepal.
-Two non-governmental organizations, one that works with homosexuals in Nepal, and one that works to rescue and rehabilitate trafficked women and children, were co-operating to help and rescue these boys.